 Owensboro is a larger medium-sized city located in the state of Kentucky.
 With a population of 59,404 people and 19 constituent neighborhoods, Owensboro is the fourth largest community in Kentucky.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Owensboro is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Owensboro isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Owensboro are a mix of both white- and blue-collar jobs.
 Overall, Owensboro is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Owensboro who work in office and administrative support (13.57%), sales jobs (11.47%), and food service (8.58%).

 The percentage of adults in Owensboro who are college-educated is close to the national average for all communities of 21.84%: 20.87% of the adults in Owensboro have a bachelor's degree or advanced degree.

 The per capita income in Owensboro in 2010 was $22,428, which is upper middle income relative to Kentucky, and middle income relative to the rest of the US.
 This equates to an annual income of $89,712 for a family of four.
 However, Owensboro contains both very wealthy and poor people as well.

 Owensboro is a somewhat ethnically-diverse city.
 The people who call Owensboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Owensboro residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Owensboro include Irish, English, Scottish, and Italian.
+Important ancestries of people in Owensboro include German, Irish, English, Scottish, and Italian.